Mesothelioma and U.S. Navy Veterans

 The Risk of Mesothelioma in U.S. Navy Veterans

-Although every branch of the U.S. Armed Forces used asbestos, the U.S. Navy is believed to be the military branch with the highest rate of asbestos use and, as a result, the highest risk of developing an asbestos-related disease like mesothelioma.
+Although every branch of the U.S. Armed Forces used asbestos, the U.S. Navy is believed to have had the highest rate of asbestos use.
+As a result, U.S. Navy veterans may have the greatest risk of developing asbestos-related diseases like mesothelioma.

 About 33% of mesothelioma cancer cases were linked to asbestos exposure in U.S. Navy shipyards or ships.

-A large number of U.S. Navy service members worked in and around asbestos without even knowing.
-Many manufacturers used asbestos in construction materials and products that were then used to build the U.S. Navy vessels and military bases our veterans worked on — even though these companies knew the health risks.
+A large number of U.S. Navy service members worked with and around asbestos without even knowing it, as many companies used asbestos in construction materials and products on naval vessels and military bases.

-“The thing that convinced me about carrying on with a lawsuit was when I was informed I wasn’t suing the government, I wasn’t suing the U.S. Navy.
+“What convinced me to carry on with a lawsuit was when I was informed I wasn’t suing the government, I wasn’t suing the U.S. Navy.
 I was suing the manufacturer.
 I got mad then.
-Because they knew, many years prior, what [asbestos] would do to a human being.”
+Because they knew, many years prior, what asbestos would do to a human.”

 Mesothelioma U.S. Navy Compensation for Veterans & Families